 Coming back to Nainital, it remains one of the most sought after destinations for family vacations.
-As a well-developed tourist centre, you can stay in the Hotels of Nainital and drive to these places on day trips, once you are done with local attractions of the town.
+As a well-developed tourist centre, you can stay in the budget and premium accommodation options in Nainital and drive to these places on day trips, once you are done with local attractions of the town.
 However, before that, you should also enjoy Nainital and nearby areas, especially Pangot, a good birding detsination.

 Jageshwar: The Abode of Shiva